-The Company may subscribe to listed / unlisted NCDs of the borrowers for similar purposes as detailed above.
-NCDsmay have fixed or floating rates and shall comply with the guideline issued by regulatory authorities for issuance of Non -Convertible Debentures.
+The Company may subscribe to or invest in listed / unlisted NCDs/ permitted instruments of the borrowers for similar purposes as detailed above.
+NCDs may have fixed or floating rates and shall comply with the guideline issued by regulatory authorities for issuance of Non - Convertible Debentures.

-The repayment schedules, prepayments, security, interest rate structures and resets etc. shall generally be similar to RTLs described above.
+The repayment schedules, prepayments, security, interest rate structures and resets, etc. shall generally be similar to RTLs described above.